-6.137.04 Disbursement of Bond Proceeds Loans
+8.04 Disbursement of Bond Proceeds Loans

-To request disbursements of Bond Proceeds Loans, the Administrator must submit a Request for Funds form.
+To request disbursements of Bond Proceeds Loans, the Administrator must submit a Request for Funds form and the documentation required under Section 8.03 of this Procedural Manual.
 The Request for Funds form is available on Minnesota Housing's Impact Fund webpage.